Emotional and Psychological Trauma

-In order to heal from psychological and emotional trauma, you must face and resolve the unbearable feelings and memories you’ve long avoided.
-Trauma treatment and healing involves processing trauma-related memories and feelings, discharging pent-up “fight-or-flight” energy, learning how to regulate strong emotions, and rebuilding the ability to trust other people.
+In order to heal from physchological and emotional trauma, you'll need to resolve the unpleasant feelings and memories you've long avoided, discharge pent-up "fight-or-flight" energy, learn to regulate strong emotions, and rebuild your ability to trust other people.

-The following therapies are commonly used in the treatment of emotional and psychological trauma:
+The following therapies are commonly used in the treatment of trauma:

 Somatic experiencing focuses on bodily sensations, rather than thoughts and memories about the traumatic event.
 By concentrating on what’s happening in your body, you can release pent-up trauma-related energy through shaking, crying, and other forms of physical release.

 Cognitive-behavioral theapy helps you process and evaluate your thoughts and feelings about a trauma.

 EMDR (Eye Movement Desensitization and Reprocessing) incorporates elements of cognitive-behavioral therapy with eye movements or other forms of rhythmic, left-right stimulation that can "unfreeze" traumatic memories.